Written by Seraine Page. Reviewed by cleaning expert Sean Busch.

 - Let it sit overnight, then wash the garment in the warmest water the fabric instructions recommend.

-Truth: Some fabrics and stains may require professional services, but not all.
+Some fabrics and stains may require professional services, but not all.
 If your fabric care instructions read “dry clean only,” then you’ll want to take your garment to a pro.
 If not, then try the tips above first to see if they eliminate the stain.

-Truth: Grease is not water-soluble, so washing with traditional laundry detergent might not remove all of the grease and the stain can remain on your beloved clothing.
-For best results, use Puracy Natural Stain Remover according to the guidelines above to eliminate the grease or oil before washing.
+Grease is not water-soluble, so washing with traditional laundry detergent might not remove all of the grease and the stain can remain on your beloved clothing.
+For best results, use an enzyme-based stain remover.
+We also recommend washing your fabrics with a laundry soap that includes lipase in the ingredient list.

 Generally, you’ll find most oil and grease stains will be cleaned the same way.
 Follow the instructions we mentioned above, and make sure you use a stain remover that includes lipase.